64kramsystem/saveriomiroddi.github.io/_posts/2018-06-28-Using-scripts-in-any-language-for-bash-zsh-tab-completion.md

 ## Ruby Library

 Due to the popularity of this article, following a suggestion from a reader, I'm writing a library for making tab completion scripts trivial.

-Check out my [SimpleScripting project](https://github.com/saveriomiroddi/simple_scripting) on or before Sat 21/Jul/2018 for the addition.
+It will be published in August as addition to my [SimpleScripting project](https://github.com/saveriomiroddi/simple_scripting).

 ## Writing a tab-completion script